APPM-4650-Summer2022/Project-1/README.md

+Date Created: July 11, 2022

+---

 ## Project 1: Thermal Explosion in a Box
-**Date:** July 11, 2022
-**Group:** Tyler Reiser, Brian Tan, Mason Friedberg

----

->**Team!** My hand written notes and plan is stored as a PDF above.
->
->Please make any corrections or changes you feel should be made--I don't want to watch the video again!
+**Contributors:** Mason Friedberg, Brian Tan, Tyler Reiser
+**Note:** All work in this repository is part of a group project by Mason Friedberg, Brian Tan, and Tyler Reiser and is licensed under the MIT license.

 ---